jwangee/NetBricks/README.md

 --------

 ## 1) Create a build environment
-You can either setup a builder VM using Vagrant and Virtualbox (1a) or setup your host (1b) to build NetBricks .
+You can either setup a builder VM using Vagrant and Virtualbox (1a) or setup your host (1b) to build NetBricks.

 ### 1a) Use builder VM
 This requires Vagrant and Virtualbox to be installed.
 You can build Netbricks with the following commands: